 I received an audiobook ARC from the publishers in exchange for an honest review.
 It has not affected my opinions.

-Genre: Fantasy Age Range: YA Star Rating: 4 stars Series: standalone
+Genre: Fantasy Age Range: Adult Star Rating: 4 stars Series: yes - first book

 Blurb taken from Goodreads.
 Add to your shelves here.